tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/billing/enterprise/billing-enterprise-api-usage-detail.md

 Common header properties that need to be added are specified in the [Overview of Reporting APIs for Enterprise customers](https://docs.microsoft.com/azure/billing/billing-enterprise-api) article.
 Custom time ranges can be specified with the start and end date parameters that are in the format yyyy-MM-dd.

 ## CSV Format
-The API listed below provides data in csv format.
+The API listed below provides data in CSV format.

 ### Synchronous call (non-polling)
-We return data in csv format as a response of the rest API call.
+We return data in CSV format as a response of the REST API call.
 The API performance is dependent on the amount of usage data returned by your call.
 Even though the API supports custom date ranges we recommend that you restrict it based on the volume of usage data you have for that period.
 We allow maximum of one month support.

 |Method | Download Request URI|
 |-|-|